simon-ritchie/apysc/docs_src/source/graphics_draw_rect.md

 ## Rectangle instance

-`draw_rect` interface will return `Rectangle` instance.
+`draw_rect` interface will return a `Rectangle` instance.
 You can update each setting or bind events.

 For instance, the following script sets the mouse event to `Rectangle` and updates the x position in the handler (`on_click`).